pseudopotential

 end

-Also, keep in mind that the valence basis and core pseudopotential must match.
-The following combinations are usually accepted:
+Also, keep in mind that the valence basis set and core pseudopotential must be compatible.
+The following combinations are commonly accepted:

 Using Built-in Pseudopotentials

-A lot of important pseudopotentials have been provided in a folder pseudopotential in the same path of Qbics.
-The files are named after their names well-known in computational chemistry community.
-For example, pseudopotential/def2-ecp contains the Stuggart-Cologne pseudopotentials.
-All files are named in small cases.
+folder located in the same directory as Qbics.
+The files are named according to their well-known names in the computational chemistry community.
+For example, pseudopotential/def2-ecp

-To use them, simple write down the basis set name.
+To use them, simply specify the basis set name.
 It is case-insensitive.
-For example, to use def2-ecp:
+For example, to use def2-ecp

 Explicit Pseudopotential Definitions